William Davies School graduate earns national award

 William Davies Middle School Principal Darren Palmer agrees.
 “He could always be counted on to say hello and reach out his hand when he saw me in the hallway,” he said.
 “He is that type of young man.”

-Josh was recognized at the Hamilton Township Board of Education meeting on Monday, September 28.
-“You did something extraordinary to receive national recognition,” Superintendent Frank Vogel said.
-That led board members to give a standing ovation to Josh who watched, with a proud smile, virtually with his mother Chenise from his living room.
+Josh was recognized at the Hamilton Township Board of Education meeting Monday, Sept.
+28. “You did something extraordinary to receive national recognition,” Superintendent Frank Vogel said.
+That led board members to give a standing ovation to Josh, who watched, with a proud smile, virtually, with his mother, Cherise, from his living room.

-“I am extremely proud of Josh,” his mother Cherise said.
+“I am extremely proud of Josh,” his mother said.
 “He is very deserving of this recognition.
-I have always stressed to him the importance of hard work, discipline and resiliency and he has always exceeded my expectations.”
+I have always stressed to him the importance of hard work, discipline and resiliency, and he has always exceeded my expectations.”

 Josh will receive a $500 Amazon gift card for his honor.